slushsdk/slush/README.md

 ## Starting a testnet with watcher nodes on a different machines

-You can deploy alpha-goerli testnet.
+You can deploy on alpha-goerli testnet.

 On your chosen validator node:

 > Write your Argent/Braavos wallet private key into pkey file:
 >```sh
 >echo "0x..." > pkey
 >```